explorable-viz/esop2025/author-response/response.md

 - _Data provenance vs. understanding poorly designed charts_.
 We clarify this in (R4) above.
 - _Data dependencies vs. control dependencies_.
-We stated this a bit misleadingly -- we do track branching on content of data, using the pattern-matching rules which identify the (partial) value that was consumed in order to select a branch. [expand[
+We stated this a bit misleadingly -- we do track branching on content of data, using the pattern-matching rules which identify the (partial) value that was consumed in order to select a branch. [expand]

-- Can demBy can be implemented as a (forward) breadth-first graph algorithm?
-Does presenting it in this rule-based way help in the proof of Proposition 3.18?
+- _Presentation of demBy via inference rules_.
+Yes, demBy can also be expressed in more traditional algorithmic form, but presenting it in this helps in the proof of Proposition 3.18, as you suggest [expand].
 The rule extends gave me a hard time, i.e., what does $H = {\alpha: Y}$ mean?
 H is "added" to a graph $G' = (V', E')$ but also to a set of vertices $X$, so it does not type-check in my mind.
-- I wish you provided concrete runs of your algorithms
+- _Concrete runs of algorithms_.
+Fig. 6 was intended to illustrate a concrete run of `suff`, showing how edges are copied from the original graph to the slice.

 ## Questions raised by Reviewer C